Auto repair shops: how to build a parts-aware quote in 4 seconds, not 10 minutes

 Steps 3–6 are where time goes.
 We’ve watched experienced service writers spend 8-12 minutes per quote on parts research alone.
 Multiply that by 20 quotes a day, and parts research is a part-time job.

 We build a custom Quote Builder for Service Shops that compresses that to about 4 seconds.
-Here’s how it works.
+See our full auto repair automation playbook for everything we build for shops.

 The flow